 About Keith

 Keith Badman is an author, journalist and archive film & video researcher.
-A long-time columnist for Record Collector magazine, he has assisted in footage searches for DVD releases by the Rock Gods, Queen and The Beatles, been enlisted for archive assistance by the BBC, ITV, Channel 4, Rhino and VH-1 and is responsible (or partly responsible) for ten music books.
+A long-time columnist for Record Collector magazine, he has assisted in footage searches for DVD & TV releases by the Rock Gods, The Beatles and Queen (his last being their official 2011 documentary Queen: Days Of Their Lives), been enlisted for archive assistance by the BBC, ITV, Channel 4, Rhino and VH-1 and is responsible (or partly so) for ten music books.
 The subjects of these range from The Beatles and The Beach Boys to The Rolling Stones and Small Faces.
-Self-employed in the publishing / music / entertainment industry for over two decades now, Keith has built a strong reputation on his incisive, in-depth, groundbreaking research.
-If you're looking for lost film footage or trying to solve a baffling entertainment-related mystery, he is your man.
-He didn't obtain the "Columbo of the entertainment world" tag for nothing, you know!

 site designed by BooWeb.co.uk